So we've heard. Unfortunately, it rained all day today and we didn't get

 This is a typical cabin found in small Alaska

 From Anchorage we drove north on the Glenn Hwy. and Parks Hwy. to MP 99,

-fourteen miles north on the Talkeetna Spur Hwy. to
+fourteen miles north on the Talkeetna Spur Hwy. to that little town,

-Lake CG is one-half mile east of the Parks Highway.
-We drove a total of 177
+one-half mile east of the Parks Highway.

 Denali National Park